epam/edp-install/docs/user-guide/autotest.md

 - Nexus Repository Manager will be available after the Build pipeline in Jenkins is passed as well.

 !!! info
-    To navigate quickly to OpenShift, Jenkins, Gerrit, SonarQube, Nexus, and other resources, click the Overview section on the navigation bar and hit the necessary link.
+    To navigate quickly to OpenShift, Jenkins, Gerrit, SonarQube, Nexus, and other resources, click the **Overview** section on the navigation bar and hit the necessary link.

 The added autotest will be listed in the Autotests list allowing you to do the following:

 ![autotest-page](../assets/user-guide/autotests-page.png "autotest-page")

-1. Add another autotest by clicking the Create button and performing the same steps as described [here](add-autotest.md).
+1. Add another autotest by clicking the Create button and performing the same steps as described at the [Add Autotest](add-autotest.md) page.

 2. Open autotest data by clicking its link name.
 Once clicked, the following blocks will be displayed: